yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 **Don't Nag**.
 No matter what is happening, you should never criticize your direct manager.
 The boss is [always right]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}).
-Everything else may be wrong &mdash; the situation, colleagues, suppliers, computers, the CEO, investors, the market, or the weather, but not the boss you directly report to.
+Everything else may be wrong&mdash;the situation, colleagues, suppliers, computers, the CEO, investors, the market, or the weather, but not the boss you directly report to.
 The word of this person is the law.
 The boss is the god.
 Ideally, you should